bnielsen1965/atarijs-server/README.md

 An Atari 8 bit computer will be required and an SIO cable or jumper wires to connect the SIO connector on the computer to a breakout board.

+**NOTE:** The Atari SIO connector utilizes +5 volts for signals while the Raspberry Pi 3 uses +3.3 volts.
+A few resistors will be required to create a voltage divider circuit to reduce the Atari voltage on the Digital Output.
+The Atari Digital Input will recognize the +3.3 volts on the Raspberry Pi 3 but a current limiting resistor is recommended.

 ## software